How Your Team Can Work Remotely During COVID-19

 If you are wondering how your team can work remotely during COVID-19, we are here to help.

 At FirstPage Marketing, we have always taken great pride in working together as a team from our Abbotsford office.
 Being able to communicate with one another in person is part of our culture.
-With that being said, we are fortunate enough to work in an industry where the shift to working remotely is fairly straightforward and commonplace.
+With that being said, we are fortunate enough to work in the Internet marketing industry where the shift to working remotely is fairly straightforward and commonplace.

 While making the switch to remote work is simple for us, we understand why it may be intimidating for other local businesses.
 That is why we are inviting all of our clients to reach out to us for complementary assistance in setting up remote work.
 We can help set your team up with free-to-use internal communication and video conferencing platforms like Slack and Zoom.
 Not only will these platforms help your team manage remote work during the COVID-19 pandemic but can also help make your team more efficient and productive for the future.